govindcnd/hworld/README.md

    1. Stack will be created with high availability
    2. Traffic is limited to certain services from the ip you refer
    3. Is reproducible with the same script
-   4. Powered with Configuration management tool `Ansible ` which enables to manage the iaas as code even inside the operating system.
+   4. Enabled with Configuration management tool `Ansible ` which enables to manage the iaas as code even inside the operating system.
+   5. The out put section of cloudformation console with have the end point url to access the service.
+       eg:

 **Note**
    The current template is being tested on AWS Ireland and Singapore region only.